-- Warm one tablespoon olive oil over medium heat then add the tempeh bacon.
-Sauté for several minutes, until somewhat crispy.
+- In a large skillet, warm one tablespoon olive oil over medium heat.
+Add the tempeh bacon and sauté for several minutes, until somewhat crispy.
 Add the onion to the pan and continue to sauté until translucent.

-- Next, drain the beans and then add them to the slow cooker along with the remaining ingredients, except for the vinegar and the salt.
-Stir together and then place the onion and tempeh on top of the beans to keep them submerged.
+- Next, drain the beans and add them to the slow cooker along with the vegetable broth, maple syrup, molasses, paprika, mustard powder and garlic powder.
+Stir together and then place the cooked onion and tempeh on top of the beans to help keep them submerged.

 - Cover the top of the slow cooker and allow to cook for 6-8 hours.
-I set mine on low for 2 hours and then the keep warm setting for 6 hours.
+I set mine on high for 2 hours and then the keep warm setting for 6 hours.

-- Once they are done cooking, add the vinegar and salt and stir to combine.
+- Once they are done cooking, add the ketchup, vinegar and salt.
+Stir to combine and taste to see if you prefer more flavoring.
 Serve warm or store in the refrigerator for up to 2 days.